RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/04 Fruit Machine/FruitMachine.md

 Does it stop when you do click on it?

 __Start the program again.__ Does it stop when you put the mouse pointer on it, without clicking?
 Does the sprite stop when you click anywhere else on the Stage?

+Keep an eye on the `stopped`{.blockorange} variable watcher on the stage.
+Does it say "YES" and "NO" at the right times?

++ Now you know the `stopped`{.blockorange} variable is working properly, hide the watcher either by right-clicking it on the stage, or clearing the checkbox next to it in the *Variables* tab.

 ## Save your project { .save}